vijay-shankaranand/tp/docs/DeveloperGuide.md

 * **Current choice:** Does not perform any link/unlink operations once there is one invalid input encountered.
     * Pros: Easy to implement.
-    * Cons: Users need to reenter all other input once there is one invalid input.
+    * Cons: Users need to re-enter all other input once there is one invalid input.
     <br></br>
 * **Alternative 1:** Links/Unlinks all valid input contacts while throwing an error for all invalid contacts.
     * Pros: Users only need to correct the invalid input.